terrymun/Fluidbox/README.md

 ```

 You are of course welcome to use other ways to manipulate and/or transverse the DOM, but you will have to adjust the search/filter function (using `.find()` or other similar jQuery methods) to retrieve the newly inserted content and search for the element of interest where you want Fluidbox to work with.

-### Some precautions
-#### Overflowing content
-Fluidbox may not work properly in the event that you have set your parent container, or content wrapping elements, such as `<div id="#content">` and the likes, to hide their overflowing content, i.e. `overflow: hidden`.
-This is because the enlarged image is **positioned relatively to its hyperlink**, and not absolutely or fixed within the viewport.

-#### Interaction with other positioned elements on the same page
-When you want an absolutely/fixed-positioned element on the page to not be obscured by the dynamically-generated wrapping element, you should use a z-index of between 1000 to 1010.
-1000 is set as the default `stackIndex` of Fluidbox, while 10 is set as the default `stackIndexDelta`, which is toggled on/off depending on the state of the Fluidbox.
-These settings can be individually tuned, see **Configuration** below.

-#### Binding Fluidbox to previously hidden images
-As Fluidbox requires access to the final calculation dimensions of the image in question in order to (1) position the ghost element correctly and (2) calculate the correct scale factor and transform values, it will break if you try to bind it to hidden elements that are not visible.
-Instead, try to bind Fluidbox to visible elements only (or use the `:visible` pseudo-class`) and then rebind Fluidbox to freshly revealed elements.
-This also applies to dynamically-loaded content, see demo for a working example.

 ### Configuration
 Fluidbox can be configured according to your needs.
 The following options are available: